 Growing Healthy Communities

-Solid Ground recognizes that hunger and health disparities are not due to a lack of sufficient food, but rather the inequities that have been designed into the food system, disproportionately impacting communities of color.
-In response, Solid Ground’s food programs work with these communities to break down those barriers, so they can have the ability to lead healthful, thriving, independent lives.
+Solid Ground recognizes that hunger and health disparities aren’t due to a lack of sufficient food – they’re caused by inequities designed into the food system which disproportionately impact communities of color.
+Solid Ground’s food programs work with communities to break down barriers, so they can lead healthful, thriving lives.

 How We Help

-We work within the emergency food system providing on-the-ground, logistical and financial support.
-FSS also provides continuing education and other trainings with the goal of bringing an anti-oppression lens to Seattle’s emergency food providers.
+We work within the emergency food system providing on-the-ground, logistical, and financial support.
+FSS also provides continuing education and other trainings for Seattle-area food banks with the goal of bringing an anti-oppression lens to Seattle emergency food providers’ work.